-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end l of the course, the student will be able to: CLO1 EXPLAIN key organizational behavior concepts and its implications C2 PLO12 CLO2 ANALYZE organizational behavior practices from the perspective of ethical criteria C4 PLO6 CLO3 Express strategies to change individual & group behaviors for organizational success A3 PLO9
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end of the course, the student will be able to: CLO1 EXPLAIN key organizational behavior concepts and its implications C2 PLO12 CLO2 ANALYZE organizational behavior practices from the perspective of ethical criteria C4 PLO6 CLO3 Express strategies to change individual & group behaviors for organizational success A3 PLO9 REMARK (S (if any):

-COURSE CODE& TITLE HS-403 & Entrepreneurship SEMESTER ■ SPRING □ FALL CREDIT HOURS TH □3 ■2 □1 □0 PR □3 □2 □1 ■0 PREREQUISITE COURSE(S) Nil DATE OF COURSE CONTENT APPROVAL 2017 APPLIED FROM BATCH 2018
+Recommended by: Approved by: (Chairnerson/Date) (Dean/Date)

-Entrepreneurship Mind-set: The revolution impact of Entrepreneurship, The individual Entrepreneurship Mind-set, Corporate Entrepreneurship Mind-set, The Social and Ethical perspectives of Entrepreneurship
+NED University of Engineering and Technology Department of Electrical Engineering Program BE-Electrical

-Launching Entrepreneurship Ventures: Creativity and innovations, Methods to initiate ventures, Legal challenges in Entrepreneurship, The search for Entrepreneurship Capital
+LCOURSE COREA MINI D CEL (DOTED CDEDIE HOUDS CODE& TITLE SEMESTER CREDIT HOURS HS-403 & Entrepreneurship ■ SPRING □ FALL TH □3 ■2 □1 □0 PR □3 □2 □1 ■0 PREREO UISITE COURSE(S) DATE OF COURSE APPLIED FROM Nil ( ) CONTENT APPROVAL ' ' ' ' 2017 2018 COURSE CONTENTS 2017 2010 tuannan ayunahin Tha in divi Sal Entroproposachin Mind act eurship Mind-set: The revolution impact of Entrepreneurship Mind-set, The Social and Ethio Entrepreneurship Ventures: Creativity and i tiate ventures, Legal challenges in Entrepre neurship, The search for Entrepreneurship Capit aı Formulati on of Entrepreneurship Plan: The assessment t of function with opportun ities, The marketing aspects of new ventur es, Financial statements in new ventures, Busine ess plan preparation for new ventures Stratogia Perspectives in Entrepreneurship: Strategie a growth in Entraprenous ship Valuation shallenges in Entreprene urship, Final harvest of a new venture s growin in Entrepreneur siip, vaidation chancinges in Linteprene urship, I mai harvest of a new venture 10 COURSE LEARNING OUTCOME AND ITS MAPPIN G WITH PROGRAMME E LEARNING OUTCOME Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: 1 , , , CLO1 Explain basic functions and importance of entrepreneurship C2 PLO12 CLO1 C2 A3 PLO12 PLO8 of entrepreneurship Value business ethics on entrepreneurial CLO2 CLO3 of entrepreneurship Value business ethics on entrepreneurial activities Demonstrate the entrepreneurial skills to A3 PLO8 CLO2 CLO3 of entrepreneurship Value business ethics on entrepreneurial activities Demonstrate the entrepreneurial skills to develop business plan A3 PLO8 CLO2 CLO3 REMARK of entrepreneurship Value business ethics on entrepreneurial activities Demonstrate the entrepreneurial skills to develop business plan A3 C3 PLO8

-Formulation of Entrepreneurship Plan: The assessment of function with opportunities, The marketing aspects of new ventures, Financial statements in new ventures, Business plan preparation for new ventures
+COURSE CODE& TITLE SEMESTER CREDIT HOURS

-Strategic Perspectives in Entrepreneurship: Strategies growth in Entrepreneurship, Valuation challenges in Entrepreneurship, Final harvest of a new venture
+EE-412 Alternate Energy Systems ■ SPRING □ FALL TH ■3 □2 □1 □0

-COURSE LEARNING OUTCOME AND ITS MAPPING WITH PROGRAMME LEARNING OUTCOME
+PR □3 □2 □1 ■0

-CLOs Taxonomy level Programme learning outcome (PLO) At the end of the course, the student will be able to: Explain basic functions and importance of entrepreneurship C2 PLO12 Value business ethics on entrepreneurial activities A3 PLO8 Demonstrate the entrepreneurial skills to develop business plan С3 PLO11
+PREREQUISITE COURSE(S) DATE OF COURSE APPLIED FROM

-REMARKS (if any):
+Nil CONTENT APPROVAL BATCH

-COURSE CODE& TITLE EE-412 Alternate Energy Systems SEMESTER ■ SPRING □ FALL CREDIT HOURS TH ■3 □2 □1 □0 PR □3 □2 □1 ■0 PREREQUISITE COURSE(S) Nil DATE OF COURSE CONTENT APPROVAL 2017 APPLIED FROM BATCH 2018
+2017 2018